-Reading Informational Text Key Ideas a and Details - Cite strong and thorough textual evidence to support analysis of what the text RI.12.1 says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
-Determine two or more central ideas of a text and analyze in detail their DI 42.2 development over the course of the text, including how they interact and build RI.12.2 on one another to provide a complex analysis; provide an accurate summary of the text based upon this analysis.
-DI 42.2 Analyze a complex set of ideas or sequence of events and explain how specific RI.12.3 individuals, ideas, or events interact and develop over the course of the text.
-Craft and S Determine the meaning of words and phrases as they are used in a text, DI 42 4 including figurative, connotative, and technical meanings; analyze how an RI.12.4 author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
-Analyze and evaluate the effectiveness of the structure an author uses in his or RI.12.5 her exposition or argument, including whether the structure makes points clear, convincing, and engaging.
-Determine an author's point of view or purpose in a text in which the rhetoric is RI.12.6 particularly effective, analyzing how style and content contribute to the power, persuasiveness or beauty of the text.
-Integration n of Knowledge and Ideas Integrate and evaluate multiple sources of information presented in different RI.12.7 media or formats (e.g., visually, quantitatively) as well as in words in order to address a question or solve a problem.
-Delineate and evaluate the reasoning in seminal U.S. texts, including the application of constitutional principles and use of legal reasoning (e.g., in U.S. RI.12.8 Supreme Court majority opinions and dissents) and the premises, purposes, and arguments in works of public advocacy (e.g., The Federalist, presidential addresses).
-Analyze seventeenth-, eighteenth-, and nineteenth-century foundational U.S. documents of historical and literary significance for their themes, purposes, and RI.12.9 rhetorical features.
+Identifier Standard RI.12.1 Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
+RI.12.2 Determine two or more central ideas of a text and analyze in detail their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an accurate summary of the text based upon this analysis.
+RI.12.3 Analyze a complex set of ideas or sequence of events and explain how specific individuals, ideas, or events interact and develop over the course of the text.

+Identifier Standard RI.12.4 Determine the meaning of words and phrases as they are used in a text, including figurative, connotative, and technical meanings; analyze how an author uses and refines the meaning of a key term or terms over the course of a text (e.g., how Madison defines faction in Federalist No. 10).
+RI.12.5 Analyze and evaluate the effectiveness of the structure an author uses in his or her exposition or argument, including whether the structure makes points clear, convincing, and engaging.
+RI.12.6 Determine an author's point of view or purpose in a text in which the rhetoric is particularly effective, analyzing how style and content contribute to the power, persuasiveness, or beauty of the text.

+Identifier Standard RI.12.7 Integrate and evaluate multiple sources of information presented in different media or formats (e.g. visually, quantitatively) as well as in words in order to address a question or solve a problem.
+RI.12.8 Delineate and evaluate the reasoning in seminal U.S. texts, including the application of constitutional principles and use of legal reasoning (e.g., in U.S. Supreme Court majority opinions and dissents) and the premises, purposes, and arguments in works of public advocacy (e.g. The Federalist, presidential addresses). ^

+Identifier Standard RI.12.9 Analyze seventeenth-, eighteenth-, and nineteenth-century foundational U.S. documents of historical and literary significance for their themes, purposes, and rhetorical features.
 Such documents might include The Declaration of Independence, the Preamble to the Constitution, the Bill of Rights, and Lincoln's Second Inaugural Address.

-Range of R eading and Level of Text Complexity RI.12.10 By the end of grade 12, read and comprehend literary nonfiction at the high 111.12.10 end of the grades 12-CCR text complexity band independently and proficiently.
+Identifier Standard RI.12.10 By the end of Grade 11, read and comprehend literary nonfiction in the Grades 11-12 text complexity band independently and proficiently.

-&lt;sup>6 The discussion of U.S. historical documents can be applied in context to a more global perspective.
+^ The discussion of U.S. historical documents can be applied in context to a more global perspective.